vladp/CppOrm/README.txt

 just modify the structure above, and that's it -- you do not have to through the rest of your code carefully searching for "amount"  strings

-If you remove a field from here, and it is used somewhere -- you will immediatelly get compile error (because all the fields are type-safe compile time structures and not just 'strings')
+If you remove a field from here, and it is used somewhere -- you will immediately get compile error (because all the fields are type-safe compile time structures and not just 'strings')